Egypt: Climate

+The sharp boundary between the hyper-arid desert and the irrigated Nile Valley, where most of Egypt's population and agriculture are concentrated.

+Egypt was the eighth most water-stressed country in the world in 2022.

 Most of Egypt's rain falls in the winter months.
 South of Cairo, rainfall averages only around 2 to 5 mm per year and at intervals of many years.
 On a very thin strip of the northern coast the rainfall can be as high as 410 mm, mostly between October and March.
 Snow falls on Sinai's mountains and some of the north coastal cities such as Damietta, Baltim and Sidi Barrani, and rarely in Alexandria.
 A very small amount of snow fell on Cairo on 13 December 2013, the first time in many decades.
 Frost is also known in mid-Sinai and mid-Egypt.

-Egypt has an unusually hot, sunny and dry climate.
-Average high temperatures are high in the north but very to extremely high in the rest of the country during summer.
-The cooler Mediterranean winds consistently blow over the northern sea coast, which helps to get more moderated temperatures, especially at the height of the summertime.
+Egypt has a very hot, sunny and dry climate.
+Average temperature highs are very high to extremely high throughout most of the country.
+The exception to this is the northern part of the country, which, although still hot, has its temperatures moderated by the cool Mediterranean winds consistently blowing in over the sea coast, especially at the height of summer.
 The Khamaseen is a hot, dry wind that originates from the vast deserts in the south and blows in the spring or in the early summer.
 It brings scorching sand and dust particles, and usually brings daytime temperatures over 40 °C and sometimes over 50 °C in the interior, while the relative humidity can drop to 5% or even less.

 Prior to the construction of the Aswan Dam, the Nile flooded annually, replenishing Egypt's soil.
 This gave Egypt a consistent harvest throughout the years.

-Egypt's hot and arid climate is increasingly strained by climate change, leading to extreme temperatures, droughts, floods, and rising sea levels.
-As a highly vulnerable nation, these environmental shifts threaten food security, water availability, public health, and economic stability.
+Egypt's hot and arid climate is under increasing strain from climate change, which has brought extreme temperatures, droughts, floods, and rising sea levels.
+Egypt is highly vulnerable, and these shifts threaten food security, water availability, public health, and economic stability.